brooklynrail/brooklynrail-platform/content/events/2022/08/museum-metamorphosis-nico-wheadon.md

 ---
 title: Museum Metamorphosis
-deck: Featuring Wheadon, Thyrza Nichols Goodeve, and friends
+deck: Featuring Nico Wheadon, Thyrza Nichols Goodeve, and friends
 summary: Curator and author Nico Wheadon joins Rail Contributor Thyrza Nichols Goodeve and others to be announced for a conversation
 people: